LoginRadius/engineering-portal/content/blog/cpp-stl-containers/index.md

 students[0] = "Adam";
 ```

 But wait, STL provides a container for arrays too.
-It's available in the header `array.h`.
+It's available in the header `<array>`.
 Example usage of it would look like this:
 ```cpp
 #include <iostream>
 #include <string>